 Yes, for most established teams, the "rip-and-replace" model is the biggest hurdle.
 Migrating historical data, retraining your entire team, and rebuilding all of your existing workflows is a significant undertaking that can cause major disruption and downtime.

-For teams already efficient with a helpdesk like Zendesk, a full migration to Pylon is a tough sell.
-It’s often more practical and less disruptive to augment your existing system with a specialized AI layer rather than starting over from scratch with a new platform.
+For teams already efficient with a robust helpdesk like Freshdesk, a full migration to Pylon is a tough sell.
+It's often more practical and less disruptive to augment your existing system with a specialized AI layer rather than starting over from scratch with a new platform.

-Pylon is likely best suited for early-stage B2B startups that don’t have a helpdesk yet and want an all-in-one solution.
-It could also work for teams who are extremely dissatisfied with their current platform and were already committed to a full migration.
+Pylon is likely best suited for early-stage B2B startups that don't have a helpdesk yet and want an all-in-one solution.
+It could also work for teams who are looking for a completely different approach and are already committed to a full migration.

 Pylon's AI is built-in, which means you are committed to their ecosystem without being able to thoroughly test it on your data first.
 A dedicated AI tool can often be simulated on your past tickets beforehand, giving you a clear picture of its effectiveness before you go live.